10 Photos To Inspire Wanderlust in Thailand

 Located not too far from Phuket, Koh Phi Phi is renowned for its infamous viewpoint and from it, spectacular views!
 It was also the filming location for the much-loved 2000 movie, 'The Beach'.
 The perfect place in Thailand to enjoy some water sports!
 Koh Phi Phi is certainly worth a trip whilst it remains unspoilt from the growing tourism to the archipelago.

 8. Doi Suthep Temple

 Named after the mountain on which it stands, Doi Suthep Temple is a sacred place to many Thai people.
 The story goes that the King placed a relic on the back of a white elephant and sent it forth to find the site to erect the Temple.
 We recommend watching the sunset from the balcony.
 Want to stay in Chang Mai?
-Why not stay in one of our villas in Chang Mai, here.
+Why not stay in one of our villas or apartments in Chang Mai

 9. Wat Benchamabophit or the Marble Temple

 You can find this beautiful temple in the Dusit district of Bangkok and the name literally translates to 'the temple of the fifth King located nearby Dusit Palace.'
 It was created by the King's half-brother and built in Italian marble.

 10. Wat Mahathat, Ayutthaya (UNESCO WORLD HERITAGE SITE)

 This ancient temple was built in the 14th Century and was completley destroyed when the Burmese army attacked and desecrated the sight by beheading every Buddha effigy.
 Eventually, restoration work began in the 1950s, but no one knows how the Buddha's head became entwined in the roots.
 There are many plausible theories including a theif trying to take the head and abandoned it until the roots grew around it.

 Have we inspired your next holiday?
 See our villas in Thailand...